Income tax rate

 The income tax you pay is the total amount of tax calculated on your income, your financial interests in a company and your savings and investments, less deductible items.
 Tax credits are deducted from the total tax payable.

 Tax credits are deducted from your income tax and national insurance contributions.
 As a result, you pay less tax on your salary and other income.
-Examples are the employed person’s tax credit and the single parent’s tax credit.
+Examples are the employed person’s tax credit and the elderly tax credit.
 Which tax credits apply to you depends on your personal situation.

 Personal allowances are expenditures which you may deduct from your taxable income, subject to certain conditions.
 Examples are maintenance payments, medical expenses, study costs and donations to eligible charities known as Public Benefit Organisations (ANBIs).